mjdorma/yara-ctypes/README.rst

 Note::

-    1. Make sure the libyara.so or libyara-0.dll can be found!
+    1. Make sure the libyara.so or libyara.dll can be found!
        Windows:
           <python install dir>\DLLs   (or sys.prefix + 'DLLs')
        Linux: